juandape/primera-api-con-express/readme.md

 - Chrome Browser

 ## What I learned
-I learn and practice how to create an API using Express NodeJs
+I learn and practice how to create an API using Express NodeJs and models

 ## Author
 Juan David Peña